 Traffic signals allow opposing streams of traffic to proceed in an alternating pattern.
 National and state guidance indicates when it is appropriate to install traffic signals at intersections.
 When used, traffic signals can effectively manage high traffic volumes, and provide dedicated times in which pedestrians and cyclists can cross roadways.
 Because they continuously draw from a power source and must be periodically re-timed, signals typically have higher maintenance costs than other types of intersection control.
 Signals can improve safety at intersections where signal warrants are met, however, they may result in an increase in rear-end crashes compared to other alternatives.
-Signals have a significant range in costs depending upon if the intersection has three or four legs, if it is located in an urban or rural area, and how many through and turning lanes each approach has.
-The costs range from approximately \$200,000 in a rural area to \$350,000 in an urban area.
+Signals have a significant range in costs depending on the number of approaches, how many through and tuninr lanes each approach has, and, if it is located in an urban or rural area.
+The cost of a new traffic signal ranges from approximately \$250,000 in a rural area to \$350,000 in an urban area.